Anish1337/Kaggle-Chess-Analysis/README.md

 ### Dataset
 * The games.csv file is required for the code to run, more details on this kaggle chess dataset is provided in the project report.

-### Project Report and R code
+### Project Report
 * Download the pdf to see an in depth report that answers these questions with statistical techniques such as two-sided t-testes, Anova, correlation and more.

+### R code
-* The R file to obtain results is also posted in this repository, no additional plugins are required.
+* The R code ran to obtain the results analzed in the project report are also posted in this repository, only a dataset and R requirement are required.